-Google Gemini 3 explained: Overview of Gemini AI Models
+Google Gemini Explained: Overview of Gemini AI Models

 About this guide

-In December 2023, Google unveiled Gemini, its latest generation of AI, which was positioned as a direct competitor to OpenAI's GPT-4,and ChatGPT.
-Since then, Gemini has undergone significant development and is now integrated into numerous Google products, including Chrome, Google Workspace, Android, and the Gemini app.
-With the introduction of Gemini 2.5 Pro and “Deep Think” mode in May 2025, significant advances have been made in multi-step reasoning and complex problem solving.
-In this article, we take a look at the latest developments in Google Gemini, compare it to OpenAI's ChatGPT, and provide an outlook on the future of the AI platform.
+In December 2023, Google presented Gemini, its latest generation of AI, which was positioned as a direct competitor to OpenAI's GPT models.
+Google's AI Assistant now has over 850 million users per month, has been significantly enhanced, and is deeply integrated into the Google ecosystem, including Chrome, Google Workspace, Android, Android Auto, and the Gemini app.
+With the introduction of Gemini 3 in November 2025 and the expansion of “Deep Think” mode, significant progress has been made in the areas of multi-step thinking and complex problem solving.
+In this article, we take a look at the latest developments in Google Gemini, compare it with OpenAI's ChatGPT, and provide an outlook on the future of the AI platform.

 moinAI-Features, die im Artikel vorkommen: